 - Property tax is imposed on the immovable property such as land and buildings.

-- Inheritance tax is levied on the value of the inherited property and is paid by those who inherit the property.
+- Inheritance tax is levied on the value of inherited property and paid by those who inherit it.

 - Stamp duty is paid on the sale of a single property or document.